Semiparametric Bayesian Difference-in-Differences: Setup and Implementation

 Under Assumption \ref{Ass:unconfounded} the ATT is identified by

 One can construct an estimator that replaces the conditional mean function $m_0$ with an estimator, known as the outcome regression approach, as described in \cite{heckman1997matching}.
-As noted by \cite[p.6]{abadie2005}, plug-in estimators based on standard nonparametric estimators of the conditional mean function $m_0$ can face significant challenges due to the curse of dimensionality.
-This is where we can capitalize the strength of Bayesian estimation, which allows us to incorporate rich covariate information in the prior distribution.
-It has also been noted in the recent literature that, in the presence of heterogeneous treatment effects in $X$, i.e., when $\mathbb E_0[Y_{2}(1)-Y_{2}(0)\mid X=x, D=1]$ varies with $x$, the two-way fixed effect estimator (TWFE) is in general not consistent for the ATT.
-See also Remark 1 of \cite{sant2020doubly} for an explicit discussion.
+Alternatively, the inverse propensity score weighted estimator is proposed by \cite{abadie2005} and the doubly robust version is developed by \cite{sant2020doubly}.
+It has also been noted in the recent literature that, in the presence of heterogeneous treatment effects in $X$, i.e., when $\mathbb E_0[Y_{2}(1)-Y_{2}(0)\mid X=x, D=1]$ varies with $x$, the two-way fixed effects estimator (TWFE) is generally not consistent for the ATT.
+See Remark 1 of \cite{sant2020doubly} for an explicit discussion.